-Every Small Business should utilise review collection, publication and management.
-This post explains why, and how you can start today.
+Every Small Business should utilize review collection, publication and management.
+This post explains why, and how you can start today with small business reviews

 I have news for you, and it’s good!
-Reviews for Small Businesses are not only beneficial in helping your business grow by garnering new customers, but also help toward seeing more in the bank each month too.
+Small business reviews are not only beneficial in helping your business grow by garnering new customers, but also help toward seeing more in the bank each month too.

 That’s just the tip of the review benefits iceberg, but on a more serious note, Small Businesses not employing a review strategy leave their reputation open to threats, and give their competitors the edge.

 The new WOM

 Small Businesses depend on word-of-mouth (WOM) referral to spread their brand, services, and support, however WOM has seen a change since the dawn of e-Commerce.
 Instead of people using WOM to simply find a company, it now encapsulates how people get information, by digging deep, into a business.